The Black Cat (1934 film): Plot

 In the morning, Joan awakens feeling well, and she and Peter hope to leave that day.
 Werdegast confronts Poelzig about how he is looking at Joan, and Poelzig mentions a ceremony scheduled for that night and admits he intends for her to stay.
 He and Werdegast play a game of chess to decide the fate of the Alisons, and, after losing, Werdegast has Thamal help place Peter in a cell in the basement and lock Joan in her room.
 Karen later stumbles upon Joan, who tells Karen that Werdegast is still alive, but the women are caught by Poelzig.
 He and Karen exit and Joan hears Karen scream.

-That night, Poelzig's satanic cult gathers at his house.
+That night, Poelzig's cult gathers at his house.
 Joan is brought in and, as Poelzig approaches her, a female acolyte sees something which causes her to scream and faint.
 Taking advantage of the distraction, Werdegast and Thamal grab Joan and carry her away.
 Thamal is shot by Poelzig's servant before dispatching him, and Werdegast urges Joan to forget about Peter and escape.
 She tells him that his daughter is alive and married to Poelzig, and he rushes off, finding Karen dead on a slab.
 Poelzig enters and the adversaries fight.
-A dying Thamal helps Werdegast overpower Poelzig and shackle him to his embalming rack, and Werdegast begins to skin Poelzig alive.
+A dying Thamal helps Werdegast, overpowers Poelzig and shackles him to his embalming rack, and Werdegast begins to skin Poelzig alive.

 Peter escapes from his cell and looks for Joan.
 He finds Werdegast crouching next to her to help tear a key from Thamal's dead hand, but thinks Werdegast is attacking her, so he shoots the psychiatrist.
 Fatally wounded, Werdegast tells the couple to leave and ignites demolition charges left over from when the house was a military installation, destroying the building and eradicating Poelzig's cult.

 Having just experienced an unbelievable adventure, on the trip home, Peter and Joan read a review of his latest novel, which complains that the plot is too far-fetched.